-The Plant Health Professional Register has been created in response to the Department of Environment, Food and Rural Affairs (Defra) and Government Office of Science reports1,2 recommending development of plant health skills and creating opportunities for a wider community of trained plant health professionals.
+The Plant Health Professional Register was originally created in response to the Department of Environment, Food and Rural Affairs (Defra) and Government Office of Science reports1,2 recommending development of plant health skills and creating opportunities for a wider community of trained plant health professionals.
+The register is based upon a competency framework that aligns with the current Plant Biosecurity Strategy for Great Britain, as well as industry-led standards and assurance schemes.

-The Department is working with professional bodies to embed greater awareness of plant health as a key competency and component of continuous professional development.
+Defra is working with professional bodies to embed greater awareness of plant health as a key competency and component of continuous professional development.
 The register was created in 2016 for government inspectors and related officials, enhancing their official training programme to provide a better and more professional service.
-In 2018, a pilot exercise engaged with the Horticulture sector to extend the register to all relevant horticulturalists.
-We are now working with the Plant Health Alliance and their Plant Healthy Certification Scheme to develop training and competency recognition for all who need it.
-Work with all other relevant sectors is ongoing.
+Since piloting the register with government inspectors, the scheme has expanded to include members from; government, industry, academic and third-sector backgrounds.

 For more information, please contact the team at firstname.lastname@example.org